 In the Fall, Adam not only acquired a sinful record he acquired a sinful nature.
 We are told that the angels warned Adam and Eve, "Should they once yield to temptation, their nature would become so depraved that in themselves they would have no power, and no disposition, to resist Satan."
 P.P.53.

-However, Adam's sin was not only a private matter between him and God.
+Now Adam's sin was not only a private matter between him and God.
 Adam was the Federal head and Representative of the race.
-He stood before God as the whole human race for all his progeny are legally united to him as the head of the human family.
-When he fell, it was the same as if all had fallen.
+He stood before God as the whole human race for all were legally united to him.
+When he fell, it was the same as if all his future posterity had fallen.
 "By one man's disobedience many were made sinners" Rom.5:l9.
 Thus "in Adam all die."
 1 Cor.
 15:22.

 Because of Adam's sin, every son and daughter of Adam is born a sinner.
 He is not born to be a sinner.
-He is a sinner the moment he is born; and furthermore, this fallen sinful condition is transmitted at the moment of conception.
+He is a sinner the moment he is born; nay more, this sinful fallen condition, because of its separation from the indwlling Holy Spirit, is transmitted at the moment of conception.
 Thus David confessed, "Behold, I was shapen in iniquity; and in sin did my mother conceive me."
 Ps.51:5 Consequently, children come forth into the world as the natural enemies of God.
 "The wicked are estranged from the womb; they go astray as soon as they be born."
 Psalm 58:3 Notice that they are not enemies because they go astray.
 They go astray because they are enemies first.
 Which is to say, we are not sinners because we have committed sin: rather we have committed sin because we are conceived and born as sinners by nature.
 So Paul declares: "We... were by nature the children of wrath, even as others."
 Eph.2:3 And God says through Isaiah, "I knew that thou wouldest deal very treacherously, and was called a transgressor from the womb."
 Isaiah 48:8

-From this we must conclude that even if we never committed any single act of sin, we could not escape the universal condemnation of the law.
-That holy law requires of us such holiness of inward being (i.e. nature) that it condemns our state.
+From this we must conclude that even if we never committed any single act of sin, we could not escape the universal condemnation of the Law.
+That holy Law requires of us such holiness of inward being (i.e. nature) that it condemns our state.
 Every child of Adam is condemned and is a child of wrath even apart from any personal act of sin.
-Sin is conceived and bred into our nature; and so God regards us as sinners through and through, as altogether corrupt and estranged from His holy nature even before we think one thought or perform one deed.
+Because this legal and moral alienation, God regards us as sinners through and through, as altogether corrupt and estranged from His holy nature even before we think one thought or perform one deed.
 In theology this state, transmitted to us in consequence of Adam's fall, is called original sin—or in more common parlance, it is called the corrupt, carnal, sinful, or depraved nature.